aayush1036/RegressionAlgorithms/README.md

 ```
 Normalizes the inputs by using the formula x_norm = (x-mean(x))/std(x)<br>
 Arguments:
 1. add_ones (bool, optional): Whether you want to add ones for intercept or not.
-Defaults to True.
+Defaults to True.<bradd >
 Returns the normalized data

 ## inverse_transform function